 - In the Use Case Step Exception dialog, enter the name of the exception, the category of threat, vulnerability, or usability conflict associated with this exception, and a definition of the exception.

-- Select the goal or requirement that this step conflicts with.
+- Select the goal or requirement that this step conflicts with, otherwise select the None radio button.
 Goals are visible only if you have added a sub-goal refinement relationship between goals and this use case.
 Requirements are visible only if you have added a manual ‘Supported by’ traceability link between requirements and this use case.

 - Click Add to add the exception to the Exceptions table.